 Apart from minor changes, this is largely a verbatim transcription of a blog by Liz Eshmade entitled A History of St. Mary’s Cemetery.

 Algoa Bay was almost devoid of people when, in 1799, the British Army constructed the Fort on the hill overlooking the sea.
-The spot, which was to serve the military forces stationed here, was chosen because it was on the slope of a hill close to the beach and was surrounded with shrubbery, which gave it an air of peaceful tranquility.
+The spot, which was to serve the military forces stationed here, was chosen because it was on the slope of a hill close to the beach and was surrounded with shrubbery, which gave it an air of peaceful tranquillity.

 There are no gravestones or memorials extant for this period at all.
 Very likely there would have been cairns and wooden crosses, none of which would have stood the passing of the years.